haywirecoder/homebridge-envisalink-ademco/README.md

 > - sensorType : co | door | glass | leak | motion | smoke | window - *This is a required value for each entry*
 > - partition : sensor partition number. - *This is a required value for each entry*
 > - zoneNumber : panel zone number for sensor. - The presence of this attribute triggers consecutive zone numbering or non-consecutive zone numbering (see example). *This attribute is required if your system has unused zones, using non-consecutive zone numbering or wanting to selectively show zones within homekit*
-> - bypassEnabled :  true | false - A true value allows zones to be bypass when open (faulted).
-This setting works in concert with the bypass control option (below). *This is optional element and default to false*
+> - bypassEnabled :  true | false - A true value allows zones to be bypass.
+This setting works in concert with the bypass control option (below). *This is optional element and default to false.
+The alarm system will not allow fire or emergency zones to be bypassed.*

 **bypass** *(Optional section)*

-> - enabledbyPass: true | false   - Create bypass switch in homekit
+> - enabledbyPass: true | false   - A true value creates a global bypass switch in homekit to bypass faulted zones with bypassEnabled set to true.
+A false value (default) allows for the creation of a zone specific switch associated with each zone with bypassEnabled.
+The direct zone bypass switch can bypass zone which are fault and/or normal.
+Un-bypassing one zone will unbypass all zone; this is a limitation of the alarm panel. *Note: Once your system is disarmed, the bypass zones will have to be bypass again in order to arm your system again.*
 > - quickbypass : true | false   - Must be pre-configure on alarm panel (please refer to your alarm panel programming guide).
 If programmed, "Quick Bypass" allows you to easily bypass all open (faulted) zones without having to configure zone individually and perform operation quicker. *This is a required value for this section*

 **speedkeys** *(Optional section)*